-It’s probably not going to be as serene an experience as when you head out by yourself – you may well spend most of your time helping them cast, baiting hooks and untangling line.
-But fishing with your kids (or your grandchildren) can be incredibly rewarding and just as much fun as fishing alone or with your mates.
+Now, we’d be lying if we said fishing with your kidlets will be as easy as it is when you go by yourself.
+The reality is you’ll probably spend most of your time helping them cast, baiting hooks and untangling line.
+But fishing with your kids or grandchildren can be incredibly rewarding, and just as much fun as fishing alone or with your mates.

 Focus on the kids, not the fishing

 The fact of the matter is, you’re probably not going to catch as much when you take your kids along.
 This is especially true if they’re under primary school age.
 But don’t let this put you off.
 Remember – you’re going out there to teach your kids how to fish, not to bag a monster yourself.
-So if your offspring get bored and start splashing about in the shallows, don’t get all worked up about how they’re scaring all the fish away.
+If they get bored and start splashing about in the shallows, try not to get all worked up about how they’re scaring all the fish away.
+Deep breaths people.

-Over time, they’ll learn that if they’re patient, they’ll catch more fish.
-So guide them in this direction but don’t worry if they don’t catch on straight away – sometimes it’s not just the kids who need to exercise a little patience!
+Sometimes it’s not just kids who need to exercise a little patience, and you know what they say about leading by example.
+Over time, kids learn that if they’re patient, they’ll catch more fish.
+So guide them in this direction but don’t worry if they don’t catch on straight away.

 How old do they need to be?

 If they’re old enough to stand and hold a rod, they’re old enough to fish.
-Personally, I started taking my son out when he was about two.
-Granted, we didn’t catch a whole lot (though we didn’t always go home empty handed either) but it was still a lot of fun for both of us.
+We’ve taken kids as young as two out for a fish.
+Granted, we didn’t catch a whole lot (though we didn’t always go home empty handed either) but it was still a lot of fun for all of us.

-Do bear in mind that if the kids you’re taking along are so young they are not strong swimmers yet, you need to pay extra close attention to them around water.
-It’s all-too-easy to take your eye off them when you’re trying to untangle the bird’s nest of fishing line they’ve just created!
+Bear in mind that if you’re taking tots along or kids that aren’t strong swimmers yet, you need to pay extra close attention to them around water.
+It’s all-too-easy to take your eye off them when you’re trying to untangle the bird’s nest of fishing line they’ve just created, and we don’t know about you but we’re not really keen on adding any more material to our future teenager’s arsenal of parenting faux pas.
+Hey, remember that time you took us fishing and I almost drowned?!
+Btw I need fifty bucks to get a neck tattoo.

 Where can you take kids fishing?

 Whether you prefer freshwater or saltwater, there are heaps of places you can take your kids fishing.
 The main features to look for are either railings (like on a jetty or fishing platform) or graduated banks.
-Kids often like to get as close to the action as possible so if there’s a sudden drop-off, they can fall in if they loose their footing.
+Kids like to get as close to the action as possible, so we’d suggest avoiding anywhere with a sudden drop-off where they could fall in if they lose their footing.

-It’s also a good idea to choose a spot that is relatively free of snags.
+It’s also a good idea to choose a spot that’s relatively free of snags.
 While fishing close to structure might be a good tactic when you’re on your own, if the kids keep getting snagged it’s just going to be frustrating for everyone.

-Fishing off the beach is a great option, although if it’s a surf beach you will probably need to help them cast out over the waves.
-A beach provides a big open space they can play around in if they get bored.
-What’s more, they can leave their rods in a rod holder and entertain themselves building sandcastles and looking for shells until they get a bite.
+Fishing off the beach is a great way to lure the littluns – although if it’s a surf beach you’ll probably need to help them cast out over the waves.
+Kids can leave their rods in a rod holder and then busy themselves building sandcastles and looking for shells until they get a bite.
+And if they decide to abandon the whole fishing thing altogether, guess what?
+You’re at the beach!
+It’s a fail-proof day out.

 Jetties are excellent places for kids to have a go at casting on their own.
-They have railings so there’s little danger of the kids going over and if the weather is cold they’re far less likely to get wet fishing from a jetty than a beach, for example.
+The railings mean there’s little danger of your kid going over with the line, and they’re also less likely to get wet fishing from a jetty than say, a beach.
+Getting drenched and standing around on a cold day is definitely not going to score you too many good parenting points.
+Hey, remember when we went fishing and I caught pneumonia and was bedridden for three weeks?

-Many lakes and dams in Australia are set up specifically with family fishing in mind.
-There are often barbecues and playgrounds nearby and some have purpose-made fishing platforms.
+Many lakes and dams in Australia are set up specifically with family fishing in mind, so if it’s your first time going with your kids, hitting up a lake is about as stress-free as it gets.
+There are often barbecues and playgrounds nearby and some have purpose-made fishing platforms to sweeten the deal.

 If you’re in Victoria, check out our guide to the many stocked family fishing lakes around the state.